ngolosov/PanoramicTools/README.md

 `pip install geopandas matplotlib pandas PyQt5 shapely`

 ### Usage
+Prior to using the scripts, you will need a set of images, collected by the Ricoh Theta S panoramic camera.
+The images should have GPS location stored in their EXIF tag.
+It means that you have to collect the images when the camera is connected to the smartphone with the Ricoh Theta S application running, or use a Python script running on your smartphone to trigger the camera and update the GPS location.

 #### 1. Create Point Shapefile and apply geometric correction to the images
 Run create_point_shapefile.py to generate a point shapefile using the geolocation data from your set of panoramic images.
 You'll need to provide the script with the appropriate input parameters (e.g., input image file folder, output image folder, location to save the output point shapefile).